Bianca Andreescu: 2025: Catalonia doubles title, Italian Open fourth round

 Andreescu missed the first three months of the 2025 season due to injury and illness including having emergency surgery to remove her appendix.
 She returned to competitive action in April at the Rouen Open, losing to Suzan Lamens in the first round.

-At the Madrid Open, she defeated McCartney Kessler, before losing to tenth seed Elena Rybakina in the second round.
+At the Madrid Open, she defeated McCartney Kessler, before losing to 10th seed Elena Rybakina in the second round.
 The following week, Andreescu won the doubles title at the WTA 125 Catalonia Open, partnering Aldila Sutjiadi to defeat Leylah Fernandez and Lulu Sun in the final.
-At the Italian Open, Andreescu reached the 4th round, eventually losing to eighth seed Qinwen Zheng.
-En route, she beat eleventh seed Elena Rybakina in a rematch of their Madrid Open battle two weeks prior.
+At the Italian Open, Andreescu reached the fourth round, eventually losing to eighth seed Qinwen Zheng.
+En route, she defeated 11th seed Elena Rybakina in a rematch of their Madrid Open match two weeks prior.

+Given a wildcard entry into the main-draw at the Libéma Open, Andreescu recorded wins over qualifier Joanna Garland and seventh seed Lulu Sun to make it through to the quarterfinals, at which point her run was ended by qualifier and eventual runner-up Elena-Gabriela Ruse.
+She lost in the second round of qualifying at Wimbledon to fellow Canadian Carson Branstine.

+In July, Andreescu suffered an ankle injury on match point in her first round win over Barbora Krejčíková at the Canadian Open and subsequently withdrew from the tournament.
+The injury kept her out of action until the China Open at the end of September, where she entered using her protected ranking but lost to qualifier Anna Bondár in the first round.
+Andreescu also lost in the first round at the Japan Women's Open to Viktorija Golubic and the Pan Pacific Open to ninth seed Victoria Mboko.